Buffalo Braves: 1976–77 season

 The Braves by this point were a modest success, both on the court and off; the team was drawing close to the league average in fans, had solid broadcasting ratings and was turning a consistent profit.
 Even so, by 1976 Snyder was facing severe pressure to sell the team and get it out of Buffalo.
 As a result of the Braves only getting the third choice of dates at the Aud, the entire NBA was unable to finalize a schedule and hammer out television contracts until the Sabres and Griffins finalized their schedules.
 The NBA considered this untenable, and gave Snyder five years to resolve the problem.
 In a 2016 interview with The Buffalo News as part of a retrospective on the Braves, Snyder laid particular blame on Canisius president Father James Demske for making it difficult to get good home dates at the Aud.
 Snyder recalled offering Demske $125,000 per game to give up some Saturday night dates to the Braves.
 However, Demske turned the offer down, believing that the Braves posed a threat to the Little Three rivalry in college basketball.
 When the five-year deadline expired without a resolution, Snyder found himself with two options–build a new arena or sell the team.
 Building a new arena wasn't financially realistic at the time, leaving Snyder with no option but to sell the team.
-Had the dispute been resolved, the Braves would have likely been able to stay in Buffalo, especially since Canisius basketball went into what would be permanent decline in the early 1980s.
+Had the dispute been resolved, the Braves would have likely been able to stay in Buffalo, especially since Canisius basketball went into what would be permanent decline in the early 1980s and retreated to its on-campus Koessler Athletic Center in 1999.

 At the time, Snyder's more public feuds were with the Sabres, whose owners, Northrup and Seymour Knox, represented Buffalo's old money circuit while Snyder had nouveau riche status.
-Years later, Snyder attributed these feuds to his own inexperience with sports ownership and now speaks in more conciliatory tones regarding his hockey competition.
+Years later, Snyder attributed these feuds to his own inexperience with sports ownership and spoke in more conciliatory tones regarding his former hockey competition in the last years of his life.
+Outside observers noted that this might have been a degree of revisionist history on Snyder's part, as Snyder had partnered with Sabres president Larry Quinn on a hotel project in the 1990s.
+Broadcaster Pete Weber, who arrived in Buffalo just as Snyder's public feuds were emerging in early 1976, suspected that Snyder may have been acting as a "black hat" whose volatility had sabotaged his own franchise, and noted that the Golden Griffins had occupied only eight games at the Auditorium in 1976, a figure he felt was too small to cause a problem in scheduling with the Braves.